jvoisin/snuffleupagus/doc/source/features.rst

 """"""""""""""""""""""""""""""""""

-Arbitrary file inclusion is a common vulnerability, that might be detected by preventing the inclusion of anything that doens't match a strict set of file extensions in calls to ``include`` or ``require``.
+Arbitrary file inclusion is a common vulnerability, that might be detected by preventing the inclusion of anything that doesn't match a strict set of file extensions in calls to ``include`` or ``require``.

+Enforcing certificate validation when using curl
+""""""""""""""""""""""""""""""""""""""""""""""""

+While it might be convenient to disable certificate validation on preproduction or during tests, it's `common <https://twitter.com/CiPHPerCoder/status/1056974646363516928>`__ to see that people are disabling it on production too.
+We're detecting/preventing this by not allowing the ``CURLOPT_SSL_VERIFYPEER`` and ``CURLOPT_SSL_VERIFYHOST`` options from being set to ``0``.

 *Cheap* SQL injections detection
 """"""""""""""""""""""""""""""""